 - Call the Advocacy Center office at 607-277-3203

-Survivor Empowerment Group (SEG)
+Survivor Empowerment Group (SEG) – Ongoing.

-Mothering through Domestic Violence (MTDV)
+Mothering through Domestic Violence (MTDV) – Winter 2026

 This is a group for mothers who are not currently in an abusive relationship but who identify as a survivor of intimate partner violence.
-This psychoeducational group covers a range of topics including ways that domestic violence impacts family dynamics, developmental impacts of trauma on children, lessons the mothers learned in their childhoods, helping children heal, and strategies to strengthen effective parenting.
-This group will honor and enrich children and women’s resiliency.
+This psychoeducational group covers a range of topics including ways that domestic violence impacts family dynamics, developmental impacts of trauma on children, lessons that mothers learned in their childhoods, helping children heal, and strategies to strengthen effective parenting.
+This group will honor and enrich children’s and women’s resiliency.

 These groups are for students who identify as survivors of dating/intimate partner violence, sexual assault, rape or child sexual abuse.
 Group participants will have the opportunity to talk with other college student survivors about their experiences in a safe and supportive space, free from judgment.
 Group session topics are based on participant interests and provide a space to build community and connect with additional resources.